ClementTsang/bottom/README.md

-A `.deb` file is provided on each [stable release](https://github.com/ClementTsang/bottom/releases/latest) and [nightly builds](https://github.com/ClementTsang/bottom/releases/tag/nightly) for x86, aarch64, and armv7 (note stable ARM builds only started with 0.6.8).
-You could install this way doing something like:
+A `.deb` file is provided on each [stable release](https://github.com/ClementTsang/bottom/releases/latest) and [nightly builds](https://github.com/ClementTsang/bottom/releases/tag/nightly) for x86, aarch64, and armv7 (note stable ARM builds are only available for 0.6.8 and later).
+If you want to install this way, do something like:

 ```bash
 curl -LO https://github.com/ClementTsang/bottom/releases/download/0.7.0/bottom_0.7.0_amd64.deb